 Are these treatments covered by insurance?

 This depends on your policy and specific coverage provided by your insurance carrier.
-In general, most insurance providers have two categories under which vein treatments may fall:
+In general, most insurance providers divide vein treatments into one of two categories:

 - Cosmetic Procedures

-In certain circumstances, however, insurance companies may deem varicose veins and other disorders medically necessary and thus will offer varying degrees of coverage depending on their contracts with the patient and the doctor.
+In this circumstance, however, insurance companies may deem varicose veins and other disorders medically necessary and thus will offer varying degrees of coverage depending on their contracts with the patient and the doctor.
 Insurance companies use varying criteria in order to determine if vein treatment is to be considered “medically necessary.”
 These criteria may include one or more of the following: